aalghooneh/Autonomous_Mobile_Robots/README.md

-# LAB 2 - Closed loop control of mobile robots
+# LAB 3 - Localization

 ## Introduction

-Welcome to LAB 2 of the mobile robotics course!
-Here, you start shaping the overall structure of your mobile robot stack.
-Please check again the architecture provided in the README.md in the main branch and leave that open on your web browser.
+Welcome to LAB 3 of the mobile robotics course!

-In this lab, Participants will gain hands-on experience with mobile robots and acquire knowledge about their basic functionalities.
+In this lab, participants will gain experience with utilizing sensor data to perform localization via state estimation.

+In this lab, you will implement the Extended Kalman Filter (EKF).
+The TA will show (or has already shown) you the implementation of the Particle Filter, as this part is more complex and time allocated to the lab is unlikely sufficient to complete it.
+Part of the code is provided in this repository (```likelihood_field.py```) but you are not requested to test it for the report.
+You are welcome to use it on your own.

 By the end of this lab, participants will be able to:
-- Use the position data in a controller;
-- Control a mobile robot using a tunable PID controller.
+- Use an Extended Kalman Filter to localize in real-time a mobile robot using sensor data.

-- Implement pure pursuit controller
+*Part 1* and *Part 2* are the same as in the previous labs they are here just for your convenience.

 #### The summary of what you should learn is as following:

-1. You will learn how to properly read and log position sensors using ros 2.
+- You will learn how to derive the needed functions and matrices and perform localization using an EKF by using IMU and wheel encoders (as odom).

-2. You will write a PID controller class that can properly calculate derivate, and integral of your position sensor.
-3. You use the PID controller to perform two trajectories with the mobile robot while logging the error.
-Then, a report should be prepared comparing the P and PID controller in agility, accuracy, and overshoot.
+**NOTE** this Lab builds on top of Lab 2.
+A complete solution to Lab 2 is provided within this lab so that even if you did not conclude Lab 2's implementation, you can still work on Lab 3.
+You are welcome to replace some of the code with your own development from Lab 2.

+Check ```rubrics.md``` for the grading scheme of this lab.

 ### NOTES for pre-lab activities
 Given the limited time in the lab, it is highly recommended to go through this manual and start (or complete) your implementation before the lab date, by working on your personal setup (VMWare, remote desktop, lent laptop), and using simulation for testing when needed to verify that your codes are working before coming into the lab.
 For simulation, refer to `tbt3Simulation.md` in the `main` branch.